 9.15am, Tower Hill Underground Station.

-The day involves two short journeys by Underground and one by bus but is otherwise spent on foot.
+The day involves several short journeys by public transport but is otherwise spent on foot.
 There is a considerable amount of walking throughout the day, up to half a mile at a time.
-A good level of fitness is recommended please don’t attempt it unless you are able to walk at about 3 mph for at least an hour at a time.
+A good level of fitness is recommended.

 We will return the full amount if you notify us 22 or more days before the event.
 We will retain 50% if cancellation is made within three weeks and 100% if within three days.
 Please put your cancellation in writing to email@example.com.
 We advise taking out insurance in case of cancellation and recommend that overseas clients are also covered for possible medical and repatriation costs.